Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Acknowledgements

 \section{Acknowledgements}

 We thank Lorenzo Bianchi, Jaume Gomis, Seyed Morteza Hosseini, Ioannis Papadimitriou, Brandon Robinson and Yifan Wang for helpful discussions.
-This work was supported in part by FWO project G003523N, STFC grants ST/T000791/1, ST/X000575/1 the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2023R1A2C1006975), an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, and by the H2020-MSCA-IF project RGxGRAV no. 101028617.
+This work was supported in part by FWO project G003523N, STFC grants ST/T000791/1, ST/X000575/1 the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2023R1A2C1006975), an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, the European MSCA grant HORIZON-MSCA-2022-PF-01-01 and by the H.F.R.I call ``Basic research Financing (Horizontal support of all Sciences)" under the National Recovery and Resilience Plan ``Greece 2.0" funded by the European Union - NextGenerationEU (H.F.R.I.
+Project Number: 15384.).
 JPG is supported as a Visiting Fellow at the Perimeter Institute.